cozpon/to-do/README.md

 # Notes For The Futura
-## A React built To-Do list utilizing the Futura font
+## A React built To-Do list utilizing the Futura font for the pun.
 ## Getting Started:

 ### Clone to your local computer: